zuozhenggh/learning-library/developer-library/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 ![./images/localhost-simpledb-app.png](./images/localhost-simpledb-app.png)

-## **STEP 5:** Create a SSH key
+## **STEP 5:** Create an SSH key

-*We'll need a SSH key pair to communicate with the WebLogic servers and the database on OCI.
+*We'll need an SSH key pair to communicate with the WebLogic servers and the database on OCI.
 The public key will need to be provided when provisioning those resources.*

 Since we'll be running all our commands from docker containers, a folder has been mounted on the `~/.ssh/` folder inside both containers, so that it is shared and also accessible from the outside.

-We'll create a SSH key pair in this folder
+We'll create an SSH key pair in this folder

 1. Get inside the Oracle Database container: